Jesse1997/InfiniteTicTacToe/README.md

 After cloning the code, you can just open the html file in a modern browser and enjoy playing the game.

 ## Status
-This project is currently in progress.
-The base game is already finished.
-The procedural generation will be done in the near future.
+This project is finished.
+Only 1 bug needs to be fixed regarding the margin of newly generated rows and columns.